 Pereira is a good city in which to stay to explore the Coffee Country as there are numerous nearby tourist attractions to discover.
 As the largest city in the Eje Cafetero, Pereira has the best nightlife.
 The actual city itself has little of interest though.

-Nearby Marsella is a typical Paisa town with a quirky cemetery and beautiful botanical gardens.
 Santa Rosa de Cabal is a small town on the Pereira to Manizales road - nearby are thermal pools and and a spectacular 180 metre waterfall (see final section for accommodation suggestions).
 There's various pleasant walks and scenic waterfalls nearby.

 Armenia & Salento & Around

 Armenia offers little of interest to visitors.
 However, there are various tourist attractions nearby.
 The Parque National de Cafe is a huge theme park in honour of the coffee bean.
-It's a little bizarre, and rather tacky, but but families might find it interesting.
-Another much visited nearby Park is that of Panaca, which is essentially a Farm Park, and is exceptionally boring and pointless to visit in my opinion.
+It's a little bizarre, and rather tacky, but families might find it interesting.
+Another much visited nearby Park is that of Panaca, which is essentially a Farm Park, and is exceptionally boring, tasteless and pointless to visit in my opinion.

-Filandia is a small but beautifully preserved Paisa town just 30 km north of Armenia.
 Quimbaya is another small town, and specializes in offering full day balsa rafting tours.
 Various tour operators in the town can take you on traditional wooden rafts through the nearby scenic rivers.

 Where to Stay?
 Rural Hotels & Haciendas of the Eje Cafetero

-I'd advise travellers to stay in either Manizales (to focus on Los Nevados) or in Salento (to focus on Valle de Cocora and other attractions of the region).
+I'd advise travellers to stay in either (or ideally both) Manizales (to focus on Los Nevados) or in Salento (to focus on Valle de Cocora and other attractions of the region).
 Although the cities of Manizales, Armenia and Pereira are convenient and worthwile travel destinations, the coffee country is all about experiencing traditional outdoor Colombian life, so it's better to stay somewhere rural if you can plan for it.
 There's some lovely rural haciendas and hotels to choose from:

 Hotels in Salento